joekreatera/explainable-decision-tree-ensemble-ss-ml/README.md

 To run the code, the **run.py** script is the main point of execution.
 With the code, there are two subsets of emotions dataset (Trohidis K, Tsoumakas G et al, 2008), taken out from MULAN Databases (Multilabel Datasets, 2019).

+## Datasets
+A common setup for the datasets should be: dataset-train.csv : csv that includes ONLY traning data, features and labels dataset-test.csv : vsc that includes ONLY test data, features and labels label_columns.cols : comma delimited list of the labels column names

 The code needs the following packages:
 ```
 pip install scikit-learn